robillersomeone/survey_of_distributions/README.md

 **in relation to gamma** chi-squared is a special case of the gamma distribution with `ν` degrees of freedom, where `gamma(ν/2 ,2) = χ2(ν)`

-used in hypothesis testing, as goodness of fit and
+used in hypothesis testing, as goodness of fit and independence.

 ### f-distribution